tsangsiu/RB109/Part_1/Mock_Written_Assessment/mock_written_assessment_edited.md

 Upon the method invocation of `test`, the method parameter `str` is assigned to the String that `test_str` is referencing, which is `"Written Assessment"`.
 At this point, both `str` and `test_str` point to the same String `"Written Assessment"`. `str` is then re-assigned to a new String `"Written Assessment?"`.
 As re-assignment break the link between the variable and the object it previously referenced, at this point, both `test_str` and `str` do not point to the same String anymore. `test_str` and `str` point to `"Written Assessment"` and `"Written Assessment?"` respectively at this point.
 Therefore, there is no chance to mutate `test_str` again.

-Therefore, when the `puts` method is called with an argument `test_str` on line 9, it outputs `"Written Assessment"` to the console.
+Therefore, when the `puts` method is called with an argument `test_str` on line 9, it outputs `Written Assessment` to the console.

 21:23